 I’m usually carrying about five book and journals on any sessions.
 Because of this, I rarely bring extra accessories like Funkos.

 They do add some spice to the photo but that’s a lot to carry.
-The small basket in the below photo couldn’t fit in my bag so I had to hold it which wasn’t a whole lot of fun.
+The small basket in the below photo couldn’t fit in my bag so I held it which wasn’t a whole lot of fun.
 I didn’t walk as long.

 In most cases, I try to find something in the environment to enhance the photo like a pine cone, flower or nice leave.
 My dog Oreo, when she sits still, can add a little something to the photo.

 Since my thumb is often in the photos, I’ll put on a nice ring as a decoration.

 Sometimes top-down or straight on photos work.
 In most cases, I’m sitting or kneeling on the ground.
 Fortunately, I’m so focused on the shot that I don’t realize how silly I look until I stand up to move on.
 Often, I’ll hold the journal against the background.
 Keep in mind the sun’s position.
 You get a terrible glare on glossy covers when the sun hits it certain angles.

 I walk around, observing the environment to find what would provide a great background for my books/journals.

 These are great background and accent pieces, especially for journals.
 In the spring, you’ll have sidewalks covered in flower petals.
 Place a book on that and maybe sprinkle some petal on the cover.
 Or, hold up the journal to a cherry blossom tree.